 - 1. Must submit a completed East Georgia State College application for admission. - 2.
-Submit a letter of transient permission stating the student is in good academic standing at the home institution and be signed by either an Academic Dean or the Registrar. - 3.
-Submit the required Certificate of Immunization Form(s) for the campus the student plans to attend.
+Must submit a letter of transient permission stating the student is in good academic standing at the home institution and be signed by either an Academic Dean or the Registrar. - 3.
+Must submit the required Certificate of Immunization Form(s) for the campus the student plans to attend. - a.
+Swainsboro or Augusta locations (here) - Statesboro location (here)